kaleeswaran35/angular-JWT-and-Spring/README.md

 Spring boot recent release,
 MY SQL recent release,
 Angular 17,
-Node Latest,
+Node Latest release,
 Logger for and Monitoring application in Kibana,
-Email Services in Node,
+Email Services using Node,
 Interceptor for JWT,
 Authenication implemented Using Filters.